dsrsaknp/100xdevs-cohort/coding_playground/1-coding_oop_js/README.md

 1. Refer: https://www.javascripttutorial.net/javascript-object-properties/

-2. Once you have defined an object's property as non-configurable, you cannot change it to configurable.

-3. The enumerable attribute of all the properties defined on an object is true by default.
-It means that you can iterate over all object properties using the for...in loop
+2. Ther are 2 types of object properties:

+   - Data property
+   - Accessor property

+3. When an object literal is created, it has its property attibutes - [[configurable]], [[enumerable]] and [[writable]] set to true by default.

 4. Object.defineProperty() can modify attributes of both an existing or newly defined object's property in the same method.

+   - When a property is newly defined using this method, then all the attributes [[configurable]], [[enumerable]] and [[writable]] are set to false by default.
+   - Once you have defined an object's property as non-configurable, you cannot change it to configurable.

 5. But the accessor properties have the [[Get]] and [[Set]] attributes instead of [[Value]] and [[Writable]].